vetri02/NarrateIt/README.md

 # NarrateIt

 NarrateIt is a macOS application that allows users to extract text from PDF documents and images, and then synthesize speech from the extracted text using ElevenLabs' text-to-speech API.
+It also features voice cloning capabilities for personalized text-to-speech experiences.

 ## Features

 - Extract text from PDF documents and images
 - Synthesize speech from extracted text using ElevenLabs API
+- Voice cloning for personalized text-to-speech
 - Customizable voice settings
 - Word count display
 - Audio playback controls